Babz-G/Babz-G/README.md

 ## Hi there, I'm Babz! 🍒

 🎨 Graphic Designer × Web Developer × Aspiring UX/UI Designer
 Graphic designer transitioning into UX/UI and web development, bridging visual creativity with technical innovation.
 Well versed in Adobe Creative Suite, I bring a strong design foundation and a growing technical skill set in HTML, CSS, JavaScript, React, and SQL.
-Passionate about accessible, user-centered design and the empathy-driven process behind it — committed to building inclusive digital experiences that solve real problems for real people.
+Passionate about accessible, user-centered design and the empathy driven process behind it, committed to building inclusive digital experiences that solve real problems for real people.

 ---